 The book purports to be a modern revelation to Judah through a Modern Prophet (the first in Modern Times), given in preparation for the turning of the Jews to the true Messiah.
 The text states it was given to Jachanan ben Kathryn (John Son of Kathryn) first in the year 1995/96, but was not commanded to be written until roughly 2004 when the prophet turned 38.
 From what I can gather, the Author is a Messianic Jew, born among the Gentiles (in the United States?) but taken at an early age to Israel?
 Like most true prophets, he did not seek out his calling, and in fact appearenly tried to flee from it (BOBK 1:2,9)

 One must read it to make their own judgments, but It seems like the more I read most modern restorationalists texts or prophesies, the more I eventually get the impression that they have been distorted coming through lower heavens and beings on their way to earth.
-But this book (as with the Book of Mormon, D&C, etc) is one of the few that the more I read it, the more I am convinced it is an undistorted revelation straight from the God of Israel.
+But this book (as with the Book of Mormon, D&C, etc) is one of the few that the more I read it, the more I am convinced it is an undistorted revelation straight from the highest levels of earth’s inner planes.

 It truly is a spectacular revelation, rivaling any of those found in the Old Testament.
 Its subtle and ubiquitous references and allusions to the Books of Isaiah, Ezekiel and Jeremiah make it seem as though it came from the same author.
 It is certainly not surprising that the revelation was given in both English and Hebrew.